sern-handler/handler/README.md

 ## Why?
 - For you.
 A framework that's tailored to your exact needs.
 - Lightweight.
 Does a lot while being small.
 - Latest features.
-Support for discord.js v14 and all of it's interactions
+Support for discord.js v14 and all of its interactions
-- Hybrid, customizable, composable commands.
+- Hybrid, customizable and composable commands.
 Just how you like.
 - Start quick.
 Plug and play or customize to your liking
-- Code Reactive.
-Embraces reactive programming for consistent and reliable backend
+- Embraces Reactive Programming.
+Reactive programming for consistent and reliable backend
 - Logger.
-Customize, handle erros and do much more.
+Customize, handle errors and do much more.
 - We're active and growing, always here to help.
 [Join the community](https://sern.dev/discord)
 - Use it with TypeScript, ESM, or CommonJS.
 All welcome.
 - Unleash the full potential with a powerful CLI and awesome plugins.